 The Developmental Screening Project

-The goal of the Developmental Screening Project was to establish a sustainable, community-wide way to ensure that all young children receive developmental screenings and receive any follow up supports and/or referrals as a result of those screenings.
+The goal of the Developmental Screening Project was to establish a sustainable, community-wide way to ensure that all young children receive developmental screening and receive any follow up supports and/or referrals as a result of those screenings.

 Today, community partners who participate in this project are early childhood, pediatric, and community sites.
-They learn to administer developmental screenings, facilitate meaningful discussions with parents and families about screening results, and support families to follow up on meeting children’s needs arising from those screenings.
+They learn to administer developmental screening, facilitate meaningful discussions with parents and families about screening results, and support families to follow up on meeting children’s needs arising from those screenings.
 You can see a full list of the local partners who are a currently part of the Developmental Screening Project below:

 - ABC Toon Town, Inc.